dranikpg/gtrs/README.md

 ### Quickstart

 Define a type that represents your stream data.
 It'll be parsed automatically with all field names converted to snake case.
 Missing fields will be skipped silently.
-You can also use [ConvertibleFrom]() and [ConvertibleTo]() to do custom parsing.
+You can also use the `ConvertibleFrom` and `ConvertibleTo` interfaces to do custom parsing.

 ```go
 // maps to {"name": , "priority": }